redstrate/Kawari/USAGE.md

 ### Manual

 Advanced users can specify required command line arguments directly to the game executable.
-This skips most of the Kawari login process and should only be used if you know what you're doing.
-Right now, the lobby server does not check for authentication, but in the future you must complete the login process manually to get a valid session ID.
+This skips most of the Kawari login process and should only be used as a last resort.
+You also need a valid SID, which you can get by logging in through http://ffxiv.localhost and grabbing your `cis_sessid` cookie.

 In this example, lobby number 4 will replace the **Aether data center**, but the other data centers will still try (and fail) to connect.

 * `DEV.LobbyHost04=127.0.0.1`
 * `DEV.LobbyPort04=7000`
-* `DEV.TestSID=0` (this must be a valid session ID in the future)
+* `DEV.TestSID=your_cis_sessid`

 Some other launchers (like XIVLauncher) will allow you to specify these extra arguments, but they will still authenticate to the retail servers.
 You can still connect to Kawari with this way, but **make sure to specify your own session ID, or your retail account's session ID will be sent to the lobby server**!